KiranWarren/KiranWarren_T1A1/README.md

 - Interpreted code - Python uses a code interpreter instead of a compiler.
 This makes it an easier language to develop and debug.
 - Dynamically-typed - Python uses dynamic-typing, which means that variable types are decided during execution of the code.
 This makes the language more flexible and simpler when developing the code.
 - Portability - Python can be run on any platform without the need for code to be changed to suit.
+- Exception handling - Exceptions can be handled in run time with the use of try/except statements.

 Some drawbacks to using Python include: